Rule 123:1-76-11 | Finding of employee drug use and disciplinary consequences.

 (C) Disciplinary action taken against an employee found to use illegal drugs may include the full range of disciplinary actions, including removal.
 The severity of the action chosen will depend on the circumstances of each case and the requirements of any governing collective bargaining agreements and employing agency work rules, policies and procedures.

-(D) Any employee who refuses to submit to a properly ordered drug test shall be subject to disciplinary actions as stipulated in the governing collective bargaining agreement or, in the absence of any such agreement, the relevant agency work rules, policies and procedures.
+(D) Any employee who refuses to submit to a properly ordered alcohol or drug test shall be subject to disciplinary actions as stipulated in the governing collective bargaining agreement or, in the absence of any such agreement, the relevant agency work rules, policies and procedures.